CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `admin_balances`
 !!! description "`StableSwap.admin_balances(arg0: uint256) -> uint256: view`"

-    Getter for the admin balance of the pool for a coin.
+    Getter for the accumulated admin balance of the pool for a coin.
 These values essentially represent the claimable admin fee.

     Returns: admin balances (`uint256`).